ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/rnn.md

 ## Acknowledgments

-Thanks to [Nick](https://github.com/nfmcclure) for creating the open-source course [tensorflow_cookbook](https://github.com/nfmcclure/tensorflow_cookbook) and [Sebastian Raschka](https://github.com/rasbt) for creating the open-sourse [stat453-deep-learning-ss20](https://github.com/rasbt/stat453-deep-learning-ss20).
+Thanks to [Nick](https://github.com/nfmcclure) for creating the open-source course [tensorflow_cookbook](https://github.com/nfmcclure/tensorflow_cookbook) and [Sebastian Raschka](https://github.com/rasbt) for creating the open-source [stat453-deep-learning-ss20](https://github.com/rasbt/stat453-deep-learning-ss20).
 It inspires the majority of the content in this chapter.

 ---